thecrazycoder1239/NC-Games-BE/README.md

 Hello there, weary traveller!

   You have arrived at the repository of my first backend project, the House of Games API.
 In this Northcoders project I built an api that accesses board games data in a PostgresQL database.
 I used a TDD approach for my api endpoints, as well as my error handling.
-I intend to use this backend service to provide relevant data to my front end architecture.
+I have used this backend service to provide relevant data to my front end architecture (https://github.com/thecrazycoder1239/NC-Games-FE).

 Please check out the link below to my **hosted application**...